-If you’ve been eyeing a set of Netgear Orbi Wi-Fi system but can’t stomach the price, here’s some good news.
+If you’ve been eyeing a set of Netgear Orbi Wi-Fi systems but can’t stomach the price, here’s some good news.
 The networking company today announced a new variant, the Orbi RBK13, that has the lowest costs within the ecosystem, just $230 for a set of three hardware units.

 Update: The full review of the RBK13 is available here.

-To put this in context, the original ORbi RBK50, released a few years ago, still goes for $300, the newer CBK40 currently costs $350, and the upcoming Wi-Fi 6 RBK852 will cost $700.
+To put this in context, the original Orbi RBK50, released a few years ago, still goes for $300, the newer CBK40 currently costs $350, and the upcoming Wi-Fi 6 RBK852 will cost $700.
 All for a set of two hardware units.